Skip to Main Content

 • Providing access to a matching gift database tool in which donors can search their employers’ giving programs

-Plus, you don’t want to forget about additional communication channels such as social media, blog posts, nonprofit newsletters, email blasts, and more.
+Don’t forget about additional communication channels like social media, blog posts, nonprofit newsletters, and email blasts, either!
 You can also provide contact information for a team or individual who is ready and willing to answer any questions about matching gift programs that a donor may have.

-Here’s an example of a donor communication that leverages this best practice:
+Here’s an example of a donor communication that uses this best practice:

 “Interested in learning more about matching gift programs?
 Check out our website and find additional information on our “ways to give” page as well as our matching gift web page!
 You can also reach out to our matching gift team at [email protected].”